SFinski/SFinski.github.io/README.md

 <h2>Research interests:</h2>

 I am mainly interested in global analysis on manifolds and complex geometry.
-Based on these areas, my work is also related to Atiyah-Singer theorem, local index theory, semi-classical analysis and probability theory.
+Based on the methods from those areas, my work relates to Atiyah-Singer theorem, local index theory, semi-classical analysis and probability theory.
 <p>
 Currently I'm working on extension problems in complex geometry and their applications.
 </p>